testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

 👀 &nbsp; **Alternatives:** Write tests that cover the entire user flow in the system, including many interactions (i.e., E2E) - Probably will result in slow execution (i.e., minutes, not seconds) and sometimes with flakiness.
 A few of these tests are needed.
-It can not serve as the canonical test technique that developers frequently write during coding  ❌; Then why not just writing unit tests? - Some unit tests are needed to cover areas with algorithms or heavy logic (if exists).
-However, unit tests won't yield enough confidene when serving as the primary technique.
-Units by-design are focused on 'unit', parts, a fake system isolation and not on the real thing.
+It can not serve as the canonical test technique that developers frequently write during coding  ❌; Then why not just writing unit tests? - Some unit tests are needed to cover areas with algorithms or heavy logic (if they exist).
+However, unit tests won't yield enough confidence when serving as the primary technique.
+Units by design focus on 'unit', parts, a fake system isolation and not on the real thing.
 When our main tests cover something that doesn't resemble production - The deployment confidence is decreased.
 Kent Beck, 'father of TDD', wrote once "Programmer (aka “unit” tests).
-Give up tests being predictive and inspiring confidene for being writable, fast, and specific."  ❌
+Give up tests being predictive and inspiring confidence for being writable, fast, and specific."  ❌

 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>

 ```
-const apiUnderTest = require('../api/start.js');

-beforeAll(async (done) => {
-  //Start the backend in the same process
+// simple short story with AAA
 ```

 ➡️ [Full code here](https://github.com/testjavascript/integration-tests-a-z/blob/4c76cb2e2202e6c1184d1659bf1a2843db3044e4/example-application/api-under-test.js#L10-L34